 For the next PRI reporting cycle, the reporting period will be open for a shorter period, from 5 January – 31 March (3 months).
 Shortening the reporting period allows us the time needed to act on feedback on the Reporting Framework and to meet the extraordinary global demand for one-on-one meetings to discuss Assessment Reports.

-To help you adjust to the shorter reporting period, we will publish an offline version of the reporting modules in November 2015, which will highlight any changes year-on-year.
+To help you adjust to the shorter reporting period, PRI has published an offline version of the reporting modules.
 We will also continue to provide pre-filled answers from your previous reports.

 Reporting cycle and completion period

 Signatories are given the flexibility to select their preferred reporting period.
 For example, some signatories choose to report following the calendar year.

 The PRI offers new signatories a one-year grace period to allow them to familiarise themselves with the reporting and assessment process.

 Signatories that signed the PRI before 15th September 2014 will be required to report in the upcoming 2016 reporting cycle on a mandatory basis.

 Signatories that signed the PRI after 15 September 2014 have the option to participate in the 2016 reporting cycle on a voluntary basis, with reporting mandatory during the 2017 reporting period.